-The best way to eat Prosciutto di Parma may just surprise you.
+Learn how to eat Prosciutto di Parma; the best way to eat it may just surprise you.
 You’ll also get a tour of a prosciutto factory just outside Parma.

 In June, Mum and I were able to check a culinary wish off our bucket list: visiting a prosciutto factory near Parma.